AnyChart/docs.anychart.com/Basic_Charts/Stacked/Percent/Vertical_Area_Chart.md

 ## Overview

-A Vertical Percent Stacked Area Chart is a multi-series Area Chart that displays the trend of the percentage each value contributes over time or categories.
+A Vertical Percent Stacked Area Chart is a multiple-series Area Chart that displays the trend of the percentage each value contributes over time or categories.
 The categories of this chart are spread among the vertical axis.

 The concept of stacking in AnyChart is explained in this article: [Stacked (Overview)](../Overview).

 ## Quick Start

-To build a Vertical Percent Stacked Area Chart, you should create a multi-series [Vertical Area Chart](../../Vertical/Area_Chart) and set {api:anychart.scales.Linear#stackMode}stackMode(){api} to **percent**:
+To build a Vertical Percent Stacked Area Chart, you should create a multiple-series [Vertical Area Chart](../../Vertical/Area_Chart) and set {api:anychart.scales.Linear#stackMode}stackMode(){api} to **percent**:

 ```
 // create a chart